meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## XIII.
+## XII.
 Interlude: All Watched Over By Machines Of Loving Grace
 #### by Richard Brautigan

 ![Manuscript of the poem](assets/17660360184589.jpg)